 And not just any kind of website; your business needs a professional website design.
 Because a web page that’s boring, takes too long to load, and doesn’t show the info potential customers are looking for, will make all the money invested into ads a waste.

-Many businesses already realize the benefits of a professional website design, but they still think that it’s fine if they do their website design themselves.
-The small business owner handled every other aspect of their business, and they think they can do the same with their website.
+Many businesses already realize the benefits of a professional website design, but they still think that it’s fine if they do the website design process themselves.
+The small business owner handled every other aspect of their business, and they think they can do the same with their website design project.

-In addition, most small businesses get lured into the simplicity of website building platforms like Squarespace and Wix.
+In addition, most small businesses get lured into the simplicity of drag and drop website builders like Squarespace, Weebly, and Wix.

-Why, it’s never been more tempting to build your own website!
-Wix and Dquarespace make it look so easy.
-And besides, if you’re the head of a small business, then you’ve gotta try building it yourself right?
+Why it’s never been more tempting to build your own website!
+Wix, Weebly, and Squarespace make web development look so easy.
+And besides, if you’re the head of a small business, then you’ve gotta try building your own beautiful website yourself right?

 Why Is Professional Website Design Needed?

 One of the biggest problems in digital marketing today is that small business owners don’t realize how important their website design actually is.
-The appearance and functionality of your site can make or break your business.
+The appearance and functionality of your site can make or break your business’ online presence.

-But not every so called “website designer” can create a website that meets all the needs of small businesses.
+But not every so-called “website designer” or “web developer” can create a website that meets all the needs of small businesses.

--the website must work on all devices including tablets.
+-the website should have a responsive design that must work on all devices including tablets.

 On the other hand, creating a good website design isn’t just about meeting minimum standards in digital marketing; it also has many benefits for your business!

-- Building a well designed website not only helps create more brand recognition for your business (extremely important for a new business)
+- Building a custom website design helps create more brand recognition for your business (extremely important for a new business)

 - It helps your SEO and keeps your visitors coming back to view your content, products, and services over and over again.

 - Rather than worry about website design and SEO, you can focus on your core competencies.
-As a small business owner, if you don’t know what you’re doing and try to design it yourself, your resources will be stretched impossibly thin.
+As a small business owner and marketer, if you don’t know what you’re doing and try to design it yourself, your resources will be stretched impossibly thin.

 So Really?
-I Can Actually Save Money With Professional Website Design?
+I Can Actually Save Money With Professional Web Design Services?